YDchowdary/hotstarprem/README.md

 # Explaination

-Would wait for 5 sceonds ,checks if pixels at boundary box on screen were black ,then ‘Shift+ctrl+r ‘ were pressed to reload,this continues until the video plays
+Would wait for 5 sceonds ,checks if pixels at boundary box on screen were black ,then ‘Shift+ctrl+r ‘ is pressed to reload,this continues until the video plays

 Would be better on c, but fuck yeah python I choose you .